Josh-Owen/Currency-Converter/README.md

 ![](images/updating_amount_to_convert.gif)

-Image updating the value which we would like to convert.\
+Image updating the value which we would like to convert.<br />

 ![](images/multi_select.gif)

-Image showcasing the multi-select functionality and navigating to the currency history page. \
+Image showcasing the multi-select functionality and navigating to the currency history page. <br />

 ![](images/multi_select.jpg)

-Image showcasing the multi-select RecyclerView functionality.\
+Image showcasing the multi-select RecyclerView functionality.<br />

 ![](images/update_table_multiple.jpg)

-Image showcasing multiple currencies and their price history. \
+Image showcasing multiple currencies and their price history. <br />

 ![](images/update_table_single.jpg)

-Image showcasing single currency and it's price history.\
+Image showcasing single currency and it's price history.<br />

 ![](images/home_screen.jpg)

-Image showcasing the application home screen. \
+Image showcasing the application home screen. <br />

 <br />
 <br />

-I actually ran out of time to work further on this project, but I am hoping to expand this with the following at a later date\
+I actually ran out of time to work further on this project, but I am hoping to expand this with the following at a later date<br />

 - Implement a Retrofit Mock Server for UI tests
-- Finish integrating all of my mock test cases.\
+- Finish integrating all of my mock test cases.<br />

 And that is all folks!
 Thank you for stopping by.